KelvCodes/portfolio/README.md

 This is a Next.js app using TailwindCss and Typescript for type safety

 ---
-This portfolio has the follo
+This portfolio has the follow